Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PlayerInput.md

 ### Actions

 To receive input, each player must have an associated set of Input Actions.

+#### Specifying the Actions to use
+The simplest workflow is to use the project-wide actions defined in the [Input Actions editor](ActionsEditor.md).
+However, the Player Input component also allows you to use an [Actions Asset](ActionsAssets.md) to specify the actions that should be used by any instance of the component.
+If you set the **Actions** field to **Actions Asset**, the inspector displays a field into which you can assign an actions asset, and a **Create Actions** button which allows you to create a new actions asset.
 When you create these via the Player Input inspector's __Create Actions__ button, the Input System creates a default set of Actions.
 However, the Player Input component places no restrictions on the arrangement of Actions.

+#### Enabling and disabling Actions

 The Player Input component automatically handles enabling and disabling Actions, and also handles installing [callbacks](RespondingToActions.md#responding-to-actions-using-callbacks) on the Actions.
 When multiple Player Input components use the same Actions, the components automatically create [private copies of the Actions](RespondingToActions.md#using-actions-with-multiple-players).